uche-inyama/digital_twin/README.md

 #### 10. Additional Resources – Experiment Results

-The results from our experiment runs are available in the project root directory:
+The results from my experiment runs are available in the project root directory:

 ```text
 Sprint3_Results0.xlsx